user interface to the TELNET† protocol

 |Interrupt Process abort the currently running process.

 | discard all previously typed (but not yet read) input. |

 sent as TCP urgent data.
 If ignored a lower case r may be echoed on the terminal.

-cmd decimal number between 0 and 255, or a symbolic name for a specific TELNET command.
+cmd is the name for a TELNET command or decimal number between 0 and 255, or

-? to output help information, including a list of known symbolic names.
+? for help including a list of commands.

 display argument ...